xuruoxuan/kkkajs/README.md

 CircleDisplay
 =============

-Android View for displaying values / percentages in a circle-shaped View, with animations.
+Android View for displaying and selecting (by touch) values / percentages in a circle-shaped View, with animations.

 Features
 =======